GraphDancer: Training LLMs to Explore and Reason over Graphs via Two-Stage Curriculum Post-Training: The Framework

 \subsection{Problem Setup}

-Let $\mathcal{G}=(\mathcal{V},\mathcal{E})$ be a text-attributed graph with heterogeneous node/edge types \cite{jin2023heterformer}, such as an academic network with papers, authors, and venues.
-Each node $v\in\mathcal{V}$ is associated with a set of textual fields (e.g., \texttt{title}, \texttt{name}, \texttt{abstract}) and typed relations to other nodes.
-Given a question $x$ and the graph environment $\mathcal{G}$, the model needs to produce a natural-language answer $y$ by interacting with $\mathcal{G}$ through a set of executable graph functions.
+Let $\mathcal{G}=(\mathcal{V},\mathcal{E})$ be a text-attributed heterogeneous graph \cite{jin2023heterformer}, where each node has textual fields (e.g., \texttt{name}, \texttt{title}, \texttt{abstract}) and typed relations to other nodes.
+Given a question $x$, the model needs to produce a natural-language answer by interacting with $\mathcal{G}$ through graph functions.

-We model the process of answering a question as an episodic Markov decision process (MDP).
-At round $t$, the agent observes a state $s_t$ comprising (1) the question $x$, (2) the history of prior reasoning and actions, and (3) the graph observations returned by previous function calls.
-The agent then selects an action $a_t$ (i.e., a graph function call), receives an observation $o_t$ (i.e., results returned by the function call), and updates its state.
-An episode terminates when the agent produces a final answer or reaches a maximum of $T$ rounds.
+We formulate this process as an episodic Markov decision process \cite{puterman2014markov}.
+At round $t$, the state $s_t$ contains the question, the previous reasoning/action history, and all graph observations returned so far.
+The model selects an action $a_t$, the environment executes it and returns an observation $o_t$, and the episode ends when the model outputs an answer or reaches a maximum of $T_{\max}$ rounds.